arbCoding/PsSp/README.md

 ```

 Of course, this is implemented automatically in the [Makefile](Makefile), assuming you also used Homebrew to install the other packages (non-Git submodules).

+## Notes on GitHub actions

+GitHub actions would be great, but at the present moment they are a bit behind.
+I cannot use Ubuntu 23.04 (only 22.04, which doesn't have the correct implementation of the standard library), nor can I use the correct implementation of the standard library for MacOS (tried).
+In the future I'll look back into this, but for now compilation will need to remain local which is fine.

 ---